kovidgoyal/calibre/manual/conversion.rst

 ---------------------------------------------------------------------

 Suppose you want to use an image as your chapter title, but still want calibre to be able to automatically generate a Table of Contents for you from the chapter titles.
-Use the following HTML markup to achieve this
+Use the following HTML markup to achieve this:

 .. code-block:: html